randy-tsukemen/jenkins-ecs/README.md

 - **Networking**: Multi-AZ deployment across public and private subnets
 - **Security**: Least privilege IAM roles and security groups

-Refer to the `JENKINS-ECS-DEPLOYMENT-GUIDE.md` file for a detailed architecture diagram.
+Refer to the `JENKINS-ECS-DEPLOYMENT-GUIDE.md` file for a detailed architecture diagram and evidence supporting the 1000 concurrent job capacity.

 ## Features